Summer Semester Dates Now Available for Tues. or Thurs. 1p-7p: August 24, September 14, October 12, November 9 and December 12

 VICTIM IMPACT EDUCATION (6hrs)-This program helps you to learn about the impact of crime on victims.
 You will have opportunities to learn information and skills that benefit you.
 The program challenges you to begin to focus on other people…people you have harmed.

-DRUG AND ALCOHOL AWARENESS-This court mandated course promotes awareness to prevent substance abuse.
-This course is an education alternative to adolescents and adults in the community.
+DRUG AND ALCOHOL This court-mandated course promotes awareness to prevent substance abuse.
+This course is an educational alternative for adolescents and adults in the community.
 Any individual completing this comprehensive instruction may have their infraction dismissed

 V.C.
 12500 (C) UNLICENSED DRIVER (6hrs.)- This class aims to educate the student on the law of driving with a license and motivate the student by providing tools necessary to remedy their issues while promoting public safety.

-PARENTING SKILLS (6hrs)- This class educates participants to learn stages of child development, different forms of violence, relective listening and neutrality that promotes proper and effective parenting skills in a nurtured environment.
+PARENTING SKILLS (6hrs)- This class educates participants to learn stages of child development, different forms of violence, reflective listening, and neutrality that promote proper and effective parenting skills in a nurtured environment.

 14601 V.C.
 SUSPENDED LICENSE

-This 6-hour diversion program seeks to inform and promote awareness relating to violations from vehicle code 14601.
-This course is an education alternative for adolescents and adults in the community.
-Select a date and register online with VISA, MASTERCARD OR DISCOVER.
+This 6-hour diversion program seeks to inform and promote awareness relating to violations of vehicle code 14601.
+This course is an educational alternative for adolescents and adults in the community.
+Select a date and register online with VISA, MASTERCARD, OR DISCOVER.
 To finalize your registration, please call (714) 564-6594 with your Case or Citation#, Driver's License #, student ID, Passport#, Birth Date, and Court Name.

 Participants